japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 `CoarseGrainedSchedulerBackend` registers <<CoarseGrainedScheduler, CoarseGrainedScheduler RPC Endpoint>> that executors use for RPC communication.

-NOTE: *Active executors* are executors that are not <<executorsPendingToRemove, pending to be removed>> or xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#executorsPendingLossReason[lost].
+NOTE: *Active executors* are executors that are not <<executorsPendingToRemove, pending to be removed>> or scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#executorsPendingLossReason[lost].

 [[builtin-implementations]]
 .Built-In CoarseGrainedSchedulerBackends per Cluster Environment